jundalisay/superb/content/en/research/hegel/spirit/part-a/section-2.md

 image: /covers/phenom.jpg
 author: Hegel
 icon: /avatars/hegel.png
-weight: 8
+weight: 10
 ---

-{{< s v='111' >}} Immediate certainty does not make the truth its own, for its truth is something universal, whereas certainty wants to deal with the This.
+{{< s v='111' >}} Immediate certainty does not make the truth its own.

+This is because its truth is something universal, whereas certainty only wants to deal with the This.

 Perception, on the other hand, takes what exists for it to be a universal.

-Universality being its principle in general, its moments immediately distinguished within it are also universal; I is a universal, and the object is a universal.
-That principle has arisen and come into being for us who are tracing the course of experience; and our process of apprehending what perception is, therefore, is no longer a contingent series of acts of apprehension, as is the case with the apprehension of sense-certainty; it is a logically necessitated process.
+Universality being its principle in general, its moments immediately distinguished within it are also universal.
+- I is a universal
+- The object is a universal.

+That principle has arisen and come into being for us who are tracing the course of experience.

+Our process of apprehending what perception is, therefore, is no longer a contingent series of acts of apprehension, as is the case with the apprehension of perception (sense-certainty).

+It is a logically necessitated process.

-With the origination of the principle, both the moments, which as they appear merely fall apart as happenings, have at once together come into being: the one, the process of pointing out and indicating, the other the same process, but as a simple fact – the former the process of perceiving, the latter the object perceived.
-The object is in its essential nature the same as the process; the latter is the unfolding and distinguishing of the elements involved; the object is these same elements taken and held together as a single totality.
+With the origination of the principle, both the moments, which as they appear merely fall apart as happenings, have at once together come into being.

+The one, the process of pointing out and indicating, the other the same process, but as a simple fact – the former the process of perceiving, the latter the object perceived.

+The object is in its essential nature the same as the process.

+The process is the unfolding and distinguishing of the elements involved.

+The object is these same elements taken and held together as a single totality.

 For us (tracing the process) or in itself,(2) the universal, qua principle, is the essence of perception; and as against this abstraction, both the moments distinguished-that which perceives and that which is perceived – are what is non-essential.

-But in point of fact, because both are themselves the universal, or the essence, they are both essential: but since they are related as opposites, only one can in the relation (constituting perception) be the essential moment; and the distinction of essential and non-essential has to be shared between them.
+But because both are themselves the universal, or the essence, they are both essential.

+But since they are related as opposites, only one can in the relation (constituting perception) be the essential moment; and the distinction of essential and non-essential has to be shared between them.

 The one characterized as the simple fact, the object, is the essence, quite indifferent as to whether it is perceived or not: perceiving, on the other hand, being the process, is the insubstantial, the inconstant factor, which can be as well as not be, is the non-essential moment.

 {{< s v='112' >}} This object we have now to determine more precisely, and to develop this determinate character from the result arrived at: the more detailed development does not fall in place here.

 Since its principle, the universal, is in its simplicity a mediated principle, the object must express this explicitly as its own inherent nature.

 The object shows itself by so doing to be the thing with many properties.

 The wealth of sense-knowledge belongs to perception, not to immediate certainty, where all that wealth was merely something alongside and by the way; for it is only perception that has negation, distinction, multiplicity in its very nature.

 ## 1. The Notion of a “Thing”